chuckstack/incus-netbird-phoenixnap-firewall/readme.md

 Notes:

+- We went to great effort to document the [chuck-stack.conf](./chuck-stack.conf) configuration file
-- the above bash commands assume you used the cloud-init script to create the chuck-stack-temp firewall rule
+- The above bash commands assume you used the cloud-init script to create the chuck-stack-temp firewall rule
-- as a result, you are ok with replacing the current nftables.conf with the contents in chuck-stack.conf
+- As a result, you are ok with replacing the current nftables.conf with the contents in chuck-stack.conf
 - You should NOT restart the nftables service because incus and netbird do not automatically restart the rules immediately

 ## Instructions